jaredtwhite/jaredtwhite.github.io/index.md

 ## Publications
 ### Preprints
-[1] J. T. White, On the Dales-Zelazko conjecture for Beurling algebras on discrete groups, *submitted for peer review*. [arXiv](https://arxiv.org/abs/2206.13989)
+[1] J. T. White, On the Dales-Zelazko conjecture for Beurling algebras on discrete groups, to appear in *Proceedings of the Edinburgh Mathematical Society*. [arXiv](https://arxiv.org/abs/2206.13989)

+[2] J. T. White, The ideal structure of measure algebras and asymptotic properties of group representations, to appear in the *Journal of Operator Theory*. [arXiv](https://arxiv.org/abs/2106.07526)

 ### Published
-[2] J. T. White, The ideal structure of measure algebras and asymptotic properties of group representations, to appear in the *Journal of Operator Theory*. [arXiv](https://arxiv.org/abs/2106.07526)

 [3] J. T. White, Algebras associated with invariant means on the subnormal subgroups of an amenable group, *Quarterly Journal of Mathematics* **73** (2022), 495-515. [arXiv](https://arxiv.org/abs/2008.09069)